Back to Insights

 The gap between Silicon Valley announcements and tangible commercial return is where most digital initiatives falter.
-This week, Jensen Huang took the stage at the SAP Center in San Jose for the NVIDIA GTC 2026 keynote, delivering a sweeping three-hour vision of the future.
+This week, Jensen Huang took the stage at the SAP Centre in San Jose for the NVIDIA GTC 2026 keynote, delivering a sweeping three-hour vision of the future.
 The message was unmistakable: the era of simply treating AI as a conversational chatbot is over.
 We have entered the era of the AI factory.

 With some of our DataQI team on the ground at the conference, we had a front-row seat to the announcements.
 But rather than just listing out hardware specs, we need to talk about what this shift actually means for UK organisations looking to move beyond proof-of-concept into full-scale operational deployment.